Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 My last day with you, I told you, I know you, my husband, I know you, my soulmate.

-She added, Senwang ended her post by writing, pain is real, no matter how rich you are, how famous you are, how spiritual you are.
+She added, Sina Wang ended her post by writing, pain is real no matter how rich you are, how famous you are, how spiritual you are.

 Some pain is inevitable.

-And this also kind of, you know, defeats these rumors, guys.
+And this also kind of defeats these rumors, guys.

-Like, for example, people had try to say that this guy right here, um, well, I won't even really give him too much clout.
+Like, for example, people had tried to say that this guy right here, well, I won't even really give him too much clout.

-I think I don't know what his name is, but him and this guy had been going back and forth on um Instagram live, and they were saying that this guy was actually the individual that was involved in a killing, but it really wasn't.
+I don't know what his name is, but him and this guy had been going back and forth on Instagram Live, and they were saying that this guy was actually the individual that was involved in the killing, but it really wasn't.

 This dude was just trying to set up a boxing match against some clout off of PMB Rock.

-I don't know why PMB honestly even gave him the time of day.
+I don't know why PNB honestly even gave him the time of day.

-Um, you know, I wish you had just ignored this guy as well as ignored all those other idiots that had, you know, uh try to test them.
+You know, I wish he had just ignored this guy as well as ignored all those other idiots that had, you know, try to test them.

-But this is kind of you know, the unfortunate side uh when it comes to the streets, hip-hop, and being in this type of life is that you know, this is what happens a lot of the times.
+But this is kind of, you know, the unfortunate side when it comes to the streets, hip-hop, and being in this type of life is that, you know, this is what happens a lot of the times.

-People you put a uh a target on your back because you're getting money while these other dudes are fucking struggling, living on Section 8 being bums and getting evicted by niggas like me, right?
+People, you put a target on your back because you're getting money while these other dudes are fucking struggling, living on Section 8 being bums and getting evicted by niggas like me, right?

 L for that woman.